top of page

 • What do you find most rewarding about being a Mentor for emerging natural resource professionals?

-Sharing time with people who are enthusiastic and motivated that bring new ideas and fresh perspectives.
+Sharing time with people who are enthusiastic, motivated, and open to bring new ideas and fresh perspectives.

 Members improve the quality of work the Site does and are a positive presence.